opendatalu/datagouvlu-pages/pages/en/fact-sheets/dcat-ap.md

 - [StatDCAT -AP](https://joinup.ec.europa.eu/collection/semic-support-centre/solution/statdcat-application-profile-data-portals-europe): for the field of statistics
 - [GeoDCAT -AP](https://semiceu.github.io/GeoDCAT-AP/releases/): for geographic data

-Several European countries have created their own extension of DCAT-AP such as [Belgium](http://dcat.be/) or Germany [,](https://www.dcat-ap.de/)...
+Several European countries have created their own extension of DCAT-AP such as [Belgium](http://dcat.be/) or [Germany](https://www.dcat-ap.de/), ...

 ## To wrap up